compas-dev/compas/docs/gettingstarted/cad/blender.rst

 After replacing the embedded version of Python with the one in the virutual environment, as instructed above, it is not necessary to activate the environment before using Blender.
-However, when you want to update the installed packages, or add more packages, make sure you do it for the Python in the virtual environment.
+However, when you want to update the installed packages, or add more packages, make sure to activate the Blender environment first.
 Otherwise, the changes will not have any effect.

 .. code-block:: bash